ISO 13485 Certification for Medical Devices

 • Device History Record (DHR)

-Records must be retained for defined regulatory timeframes.
+Records must be retained according to defined regulatory timeframes.

 Supplier and Outsourced Process Control